2020–2022 Serbian protests: Belgrade

 Locals, students, and members of the Do not let Belgrade d(r)own gathered in front of the National Assembly and peacefully protested.
 Many of them wore masks and observed social distancing rules.
 Just before 20:30, protesters started throwing rocks and bottles at the police, few torches were thrown, as well.
 Around 22:00, a large group stormed National Assembly building involving nationalists and anti-vaccine campaigner Srđan Nogo.
 As they entered the building, they shouted "Serbia has risen".
 Clashes occurred inside the building for 15 minutes.
 Around 22:15, police managed to completely clear the building but clashes continued outside as police fired tear gas and used batons against protesters.
 Violent protests continued during the whole night.
 At least 24 people were injured.
 The protesters refused to withdraw and police brought in reinforcements during that night, many wearing riot shields, some with service dogs or on horses.
 The violence lasted until 03:00 in the morning, with police accused of using excessive force towards the protesters.
 During the live coverage, the regional TV channel N1 captured three police special force units in riot gear hitting three young men who were sitting on a bench with batons.

 Kragujevac

-Protesters peacefully marched through the city, no police was present.
+Protesters peacefully marched through the city; no police were present.